curv3d/curv/docs/language/Language.md

 feature is useful in this context.
 So I'll allow multiline string literals and preserve the newlines.

-You could also write code like this:
+Note, you could also write code like this:
 ```
 strcat[
   "some text?nl",